stvhuang/stat150/lec18_pp.typ

 #pagebreak()

-The Poisson process is important because:
+The Poisson Process is important because:

 - Many real-world situations can be modeled using them:
   - Cars arriving at a toll booth
-  - Galaxies in some region of the universe (3-D Poisson process)
+  - Galaxies in some region of the universe (3-D Poisson Process)

 #pagebreak()

-- But also, many calculations work out nicely for the Poisson process because exponential RVs have the "lack of memory" property.
+- But also, many calculations work out nicely for the Poisson Process because exponential RVs have the "lack of memory" property.

 - The exponential RV is, in fact, the *only* continuous RV with this property.

 #pagebreak()

-- In §3, we'll study "renewal processes" --- which have IID inter-arrival times, which need not be exponential.
+- In §3, we'll study "Renewal Processes" --- which have IID inter-arrival times, which need not be exponential.

-- These processes are more complicated, so it is crucial we understand the Poisson process well first.
+- These processes are more complicated, so it is crucial we understand the Poisson Process well first.

 #pagebreak()

 §2.1 --- Exponential RVs

-- This section is Stat 134 review. *Please* read on your own to refresh your memory.
+- This section is Stat 134 review.
+  *Please* read on your own to refresh your memory.

 - We'll just quickly summarize here:

 #pagebreak()